dalarson/ids/report.md

  int ssl_generate_master_secret(SSL *s, unsigned char *pms, size_t pmslen,
 ```

-Instead of generating a random sequence of 32 bits, we simply load an integer in from a text file.
-This is where we could embed shell code or other information, but for our use case we simply have embedded an integer in the first four bytes of the random sequence.
+Instead of generating a random sequence of 32 bits, we simply load a string in from a text file.
+This is where we could embed shell code or other information, but for our use case we simply have embedded an integer in the first four bits of the random sequence.
 Now we can run a request using https from our C2, and the TLS handshake will automatically be initiated.
-On the server side we use `tshark` to extract the client random from each handshake:
+We have written some code to extract this from the TLS handshake, and the output is below:

 ```
-tshark -l -i ws-eth0  -f "tcp port 5000" -Y "ssl.handshake.type == 1" -o http.ssl.port:5000 -T fields -e ssl.handshake.random_bytes 2>/dev/null

 # Real Clients
 29:81:95:f6:85:5e:64:cf:b3:2e:1d:60:70:92:a0:fa:df:b2:44:58:0c:06:67:ca:b4:f4:0a:72
 62:b4:60:ea:ce:ee:2f:eb:c0:b1:50:a5:81:56:12:b2:ec:13:87:10:49:f2:3d:09:72:79:06:85